François Duprat: Death

+Legacy

-LegacyLe National, a far right political review, honoured him in April 1978 as one of the French leaders of "the 'revisionist' historical school" who had introduced in France "one of the most explosive booklets" of Richard Harwood, member of the British National Front and author of the negationist pamphlet "Did Six Million Really Die?"
+Le National, a far right political review, honoured Duprat in April 1978 as one of France's leaders of "the 'revisionist' historical school" who had introduced the French public to "one of the most explosive booklets" of Richard Harwood, member of the British National Front and author of the negationist pamphlet "Did Six Million Really Die?"
 The Cahiers européens – Notre Europe diffused this pamphlet starting in February 1976.
 The anonymous author of this text had been identified by Pierre-André Taguieff as likely being André Delaporte.

-Each year Jean-Marie Le Pen pays his respects at Duprat's gravesite at the cimetière de Montmartre.
-At the 30th anniversary of his death, LePen paid tribute to his being a "martyr to the cause of freedom of thought", "a fighter", and "politician right to the tips of his fingers".
+Each year, Jean-Marie Le Pen paid his respects at Duprat's gravesite at the cimetière de Montmartre.
+At the 30th anniversary of Duprat's death, LePen paid tribute to his being a "martyr to the cause of freedom of thought", "a fighter", and "politician right to the tips of his fingers".